N-20DC Nylon Hybrid Classical Style Guitar

 If someone was blind folded, and asked to play a cutaway and non cutaway of the exact same guitar, it's doubtful they would know the difference.
 Sometimes we just hear what we want to hear.

-Another untraditional design of the N-30DC is a radiused fingerboard.
+Another untraditional design of our Nylon Hybrid is a radiused fingerboard.
 Again, this is what steel string players prefer.
 Classical guitars insist that, because they are fingering notes up and down the fingerboard, as opposed to barring chords, that a flat fingerboard is more practical.
-And again, that's ok.
-But probably the radiused fingerboard would work just as good for "classical" music, however when we are taught a certain way, and then practice for years a certain way, it's difficult to change.
-And that's ok.
+And that's probably true.
+A radiused fingerboard would work just as good for "classical" music, however when we are taught a certain way, and then practice for years a certain style, it's difficult to change.
+And that's understandable.
 We just wanted to make a nylon string guitar for steel string players.

-Our N-30DC does have the traditional slotted headstock, which practically speaking exerts more of a downward pressure at the headstock from the nut, for a slightly stronger projection.
+Our Nylon Hybrid does have the traditional slotted headstock, which looks good, but also practically speaking exerts more of a downward pressure at the headstock from the nut, for a slightly stronger projection.

-The N-30DC tuners are Grover model 306.
-We could have used tuners from Germany, Japan, or the US, but the Grover tuners are just as good.
-There are cheaper ones we could use, but the ones we are using seem to work good.
+Tuners for our Nylon Hybrid are Grover model 306.
+We could have used more expensive tuners from Germany, Japan, or the US, but we feel that the Grover 306 tuners are just as good.
+And there are cheaper ones we could use, but we decided on the Grover 306.

 This is the dream guitar for the steel string guitar player wanting the ease of playability and warmth of a nylon string guitar.